Aymen-XH/Email-List-Divider/README.md

 ## Note

-Make sure the mail list text file and the `email_divider.exe` program are in the same directory for the program to work correctly.
+Make sure the mail list text file and the `list_divider.exe` program are in the same directory for the program to work correctly.

 Happy dividing!